cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     *   Attempt to apply: `kubectl apply -f privileged-pod.yaml`
     *   **Expected Outcome:** The Pod creation should be **denied** due to the `enforce=baseline` label.
 You should see an error message indicating the violation.
 If you check audit logs (conceptual for this lab), an audit event would be generated.
 A warning would also be displayed to the user.
     *   **Security Note:** This demonstrates PSA preventing the deployment of overly privileged Pods.

+**✅ Verification Point ✅**
+*Confirm that the pod creation was denied and that the error message indicated a policy violation.
+What part of the PSS `baseline` policy did the privileged pod violate?*

 4.  **Attempt to Deploy a Pod that Violates `baseline` (e.g., HostPath volume):**
     *   Create `hostpath-pod.yaml`: